Ash-5p/six-blokes/README.md

 #### 1. Strategy Plane
 ##### Purpose
-- Provide blog owners with tools to create, manage, and moderate engaging blog content and user interactions.
+- Provide restaurant owners/staff with tools to create, manage, and delete bookings, and menu items.
-- Offer users and guests an intuitive platform to explore, engage, and contribute to blog discussions.
+- Offer users an intuitive platform to explore the restaurant's menu, and enable them to make/manage reservations.

 ##### Primary User Needs
+- Restaurant owners/staff need seamless tools for viewing/managing customer bookings.
-- Blog owners need seamless tools for publishing and managing posts and comments.
+- Restaurant owners/staff need seamless tools for adding, removing, and modifying menu items.
-- Registered users need the ability to engage with blog content through comments and account features.
+- Registered users need the ability to create, modify, and delete their own bookings.
-- Guests need the ability to browse and enjoy blog content without registration.
+- Guests need the ability to browse the menu and view the homepage without registration.

 ##### Business Goals
-- Foster a dynamic blogging platform with active user participation.
-- Build a sense of community through discussions and user engagement.
+- Provide a platform to draw in customers by simplifying the booking process.
+- Allow easy browsing of a categorised menu, so users/guests can see all food on offer.
-- Ensure easy blog content management for owners.
+- Ensure easy menu content management for owners/staff.

 #### 2. Scope Plane
 ##### Features
 - A full list of [Features](#features) can be viewed in detail below.

 ##### Content Requirements
+- Booking management (create, update, delete, and preview).
-- Blog post management (create, update, delete, and preview).
+- Menu management (create, update, delete, and preview).
-- Comment moderation and management tools.
-- User account features (register, log in, edit/delete comments).
+- User account features (register, log in, create/view/edit/delete bookings).
-- Notification system for comment approval status.
 - 404 error page for lost users.

 #### 3. Structure Plane
 ##### Information Architecture
 - **Navigation Menu**:
-  - Links to Home, Blog Posts, Login/Register, and Dashboard (for blog owners).
+  - Links to Home, Book a Table, Existing Bookings, Menu, Login/Register, and Dashboard (for site owners).
 - **Hierarchy**:
+  - Homepage showing image of resturant & owners, intuitive navbar for site navigation.
-  - Blog content displayed prominently for easy browsing.
+  - Menu is sorted using collapsable categories for easy browsing.
-  - Clear call-to-action buttons for account creation and engagement (e.g., commenting).
+  - Clear call-to-action buttons for account creation and interaction (e.g., creating bookings).

 ##### User Flow
-1. Guest users browse blog content → read posts and see commenter names.
+1. Guest users browse homepage/menu → view menu items via categorised menu.
-2. Guest users register for an account → log in to leave comments.
+2. Guest users register for an account → log in to create a booking.
-3. Registered users leave comments → receive a pending approval notification.
+3. Registered users creates booking → gets redirected to existing bookings page where they can view/edit/delete upcoming bookings.
-4. Blog owners create, update, and manage posts → moderate comments.
+4. Site owners/staff create, update, manage, and delete bookings → can create bookings on behalf of customers, allowing telephone bookings.
-5. Blog owners approve or reject comments → manage user interactions.
+5. Site owners/staff create, update, manage, and delete menu items → keep menu up to date.

 #### 4. Skeleton Plane
 ##### Wireframe Suggestions